scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 We strive to:

 1. Be open.
 We invite anyone to participate in our community.
-We preferably use public methods of communication for project-related messages, unless discussing something sensitive.
+We prefer to use public methods of communication for project-related messages, unless discussing something sensitive.
 This applies to messages for help or project-related support, too; not only is a public support request much more